WeichenZhou/SFC/README.md

 ```
 -b: The bin/neighborhood size of the method (>=2).
 The default value is 1000.

 -i: One tab delimited input file is reqiured.
 No missing values are allowed.
+We suggest a normalization before run SFC.

 -control: The number of controls for SFC (>=1).